psycalc/temporistics_matching_algorithm/README.md

 - If you change the database structure, update the tests accordingly.
 - High coverage (~93%) confirms the theoretical ideas are well reflected in code.

+## Security and secret management

+`config.py` relies on **Dynaconf** to load variables from a `.env` file and the environment.
+While this is convenient for local development, production deployments should store secrets in a dedicated vault such as **HashiCorp Vault** or **AWS SSM**.
+Dynaconf will read these values from environment variables, so no code changes are needed when switching to a secret manager.

+The application uses **Flask‑Talisman** with a strict Content Security Policy and HTTPS enabled by default.
+To disable HTTPS enforcement during local testing, set `TALISMAN_FORCE_HTTPS=false` in your environment.

 ## Additional Information

 This project is developed by [Your Name] and is licensed under the [License Name].